altomator/EN-data_mining/README.md

 3. >batch-EN.bat

 #### Perl
+Faster and richer (more metadata) than the XSLT scripts.

 One Perl script : extractMD.pl
 For each document, its metadata are stored in the STATS folder under your prefered formats : XML, JSON, CSV, txt

 ##### Test
 1. Open a shell terminal.